CPSC-383/aegis/docs/getting-started/installation.md

     cd aegis
     ```

-3. **Installing required Python packages into a virtual environment:**
+3. **Setting up the project**

     AEGIS requires a set of Python packages to function.
 Installing these in a virtual
     environment ensures there are no conflicts with other Python projects or system-wide packages.

-    - Create and activate the virtual environment:
+    - Run the setup script:

         === ":fontawesome-brands-apple: / :fontawesome-brands-linux: Mac/Linux"

             ```
+            python3 setup.py
+            source .venv/bin/activate
+            ```

+        === ":fontawesome-brands-windows: Windows"

+            ```
+            python setup.py
+            .venv\Scripts\activate
+            ```

+        If the script was successful, a virtual environment named `.venv` should have been created,
+        the required packages installed within it and the client for your platform should be in the `client` folder.

+    - Steps do to it manually if the setup script failed:

+        === ":fontawesome-brands-apple: / :fontawesome-brands-linux: Mac/Linux"

+            ```
             python3 -m venv .venv
             source .venv/bin/activate
+            pip install -r requirements

+            Unzip your platform client in the client folder with your preferred method.
             ```

         === ":fontawesome-brands-windows: Windows"

             ```
             python -m venv .venv
             .venv\Scripts\activate
+            pip install -r requirements

+            Unzip the windows client in the client folder with your preferred method.
             ```

-    - Run the setup script:

-        ```bash
-        python setup.py
-        ```

-        If the script was successful, the required packages should have been installed and the client for your platform
-        should be in the `client` folder.

     To deactivate the virtual environment once you're done: